Some schools with crumbling concrete may have to be demolished, experts warn

 Exclusive: Removing Raac can cost millions of pounds in some buildings – and could be ‘straw that broke camel’s back’ for older schools, say specialists

-Some of the English schools found to have the crumbling concrete may have to be demolished if repairs become too expensive, experts have told The Independent.
+Some of the English schools found to have crumbling concrete may have to be demolished if repairs become too expensive, experts have told The Independent.

 Rishi Sunak’s government – under fire over years of “underinvestment” in school repair work – has been told it could be more cost effective to write off some of the older affected schools and build new ones.